Philippine Haiku Adapted

 streets become the nation's stage,

-truth resounds in fire.
+Truth resounds in fire.

-City prays aloud,
+The city prays aloud,

-candles flicker in the dusk,
+Candles flicker in the dusk,

-hope ascends the sky.
+Hope ascends to the sky.

 Feet planted in stone,